Tylosaurus: Later discoveries and other species

 In his major work published in 1967, Dale A. Russell recognized only two valid species in Tylosaurus, namely T. proriger and T. nepaeolicus.
 However, throughout the 19th and 20th centuries, many species of mosasaurs coming from around the world, originally described as being from separate genera, were now recognized as belonging to Tylosaurus.

-In 1885, Louis Dollo described the genus and species Hainosaurus bernardi from an almost complete but poorly preserved skeleton discovered in a phosphate quarry in the Ciply Basin in Belgium, the specimen having since been catalogued as IRSNB R23.
-The genus name means "lizard from the Haine", in reference to the eponymous river located nearby the Ciply Basin.
-The specific epithet is named in honor of Leopold Bernard, who made the excavation and exhumation of the specimen possible.
+In 1885, Louis Dollo described the genus and species Hainosaurus bernardi from an almost complete but poorly preserved skeleton discovered in a phosphate quarry in the Ciply Basin of Mesvin, Belgium, since numbered as IRSNB R23.
+The genus name Hainosaurus means "lizard from the Haine", in reference to the eponymous river located nearby the Ciply Basin.
+The specific epithet bernardi is named in honor of Leopold Bernard, who made the excavation and exhumation of the specimen possible.
 In 1988, a second species historically pertained to Hainosaurus was described by Elizabeth Nicholls based on a partial skeleton catalogued as MT 2 and having been discovered in Manitoba, Canada.
 The specific epithet refers to the type locality of the taxon, namely the Pembina Member of the Pierre Shale.
 The attribution of H. pembinensis to Hainosaurus is first discussed by Johan Lindgren in 2005, but it was in a revision published in 2010 that the species was moved to Tylosaurus by Timon Bullard and Michael Caldwell, being then renamed as T. pembinensis.
 In this same revision, the authors suggested that a redescription of the type species H. bernardi would be necessary in order to know if Hainosaurus should be maintained as a distinct genus.
 This redescription was finally carried out by Paulina Jimenez-Huidobro and Caldwell in 2016, in which they transferred the species to Tylosaurus, being then renamed as T. bernardi.
 Although this new combination has been widely recognized since, some authors nevertheless suggest continuing to maintain the genus Hainosaurus as distinct, justified in particular on the basis of dental traits not detailed in the 2016 revision.